Mechanimix

 What type of impeller is used for high-viscosity polymer mixing?+

-How is temperature control achieved in polymer reactors?+
+How is temperature controlled in polymer reactors?+

 Why is vacuum drying preferred for polymers?+